ilanschnell/bitarray/README.rst

   * fixed MSVC compile error on Python 3 (thanks to Chris Gohlke)
   * add missing start and stop optional parameters to index() method
   * add examples/compress.py

-**0.5.1** (2012-01-31):

-  * update documentation to use tobytes and frombytes, rather than tostring and fromstring (which are now deprecated)
-  * simplified how tests are run